nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot15](../assets/images/agent_sudo/screenshot15.png)

 Looks like we need a passphrase.
 I tried inputting an empty passphrase but it didn't work.
-Let's use [StegCracker](https://github.com/Paradoxis/StegCracker) to try and crack the passphrase.
+Let's use [StegCracker](https://github.com/Paradoxis/StegCracker) to crack the passphrase.
 Note that StegCracker is a python module, so it has to be run with ```python3 -m stegcracker …```

 ```
 python3 -m stegcracker cute-alien.jpg